DanielTk26/Stella-Bird/README.md

-# STELLA-BIRD
+# Stella Bird

-## Stella Bird game is like angry bird game but in icy
+## By Daniel Thomas
+The angry birds are not the only ones there...there are many others and one such is the Stella Bird.
+But one thing about them is that they are found in the icy region !!!